Are you trying to get from Santa Marta to Minca in Colombia?

 Getting to Minca From Santa Marta

-Before you arrive see this guide on things to do in Minca to ensure you have the best experience whilst in this unique part of Colombia.
+Before you arrive read up on all things to do in Minca to ensure you have the best experience whilst in this unique part of Colombia.

 Depending on how long you plan to stay in Minca, you may want to reserve your accommodation at one of the more sought-after places such as Mundo Nuevo, which can get booked up very fast.